core-wg/oscore/draft-ietf-core-object-security.md

    - Default is DTLS-type replay protection with a window size of 32 ({{RFC6347}})

 All input parameters need to be known to and agreed on by both endpoints, but the replay window may be different in the two endpoints.
-The replay window type and size is used by the client in the processing of the Request-Tag {{I-D.amsuess-core-repeat-request-tag}}.
+The replay window type and size is used by the client in the processing of the Request-Tag {{I-D.ietf-core-echo-request-tag}}.
 How the input parameters are pre-established, is application specific.
 The ACE framework may be used to establish the necessary input parameters {{I-D.ietf-ace-oauth-authz}}.

 ### Derivation of Sender Key, Recipient Key, and Common IV